okta/okta.github.io/_source/_posts/2018-06-18-spring-boot-angular-auth-code-flow.md

 <okta.version>0.5.0</okta.version>
 ```

-Spring Boot 2.0 uses a new [autoconfiguration](https://github.com/spring-projects/spring-security-oauth2-boot) module, you'll need to remove the one that works with Spring Boot 1.x.
+Spring Boot 2.0 uses a new [autoconfiguration](https://github.com/spring-projects/spring-security-oauth2-boot) module; you'll need to remove the one that works with Spring Boot 1.x.
 Remove the `dependencyManagement` section:

 ```xml
 <dependencyManagement>